lexik/LexikJWTAuthenticationBundle/UPGRADE.md

 * The `Lexik\Bundle\JWTAuthenticationBundle\Encoder\JWTEncoderInterface` has been changed,
   the `encode` and `decode` methods now throw exceptions rather than returning `false`
   in case of error.

+* The `Lexik\Bundle\JWTAuthenticationBundle\Encoder\DefaultEncoder` default encoder used via service "lexik_jwt_authentication.encoder.default" now checks for a `iat` claim existance and validity when decoding a token using `DefaultEncoder::decode()`.

 KeyLoader
 ---------